 General anaesthesia is a state of controlled unconsciousness.
 During a general anaesthetic, medicines are used to send you to sleep, so you're unaware of surgery and do not move or feel pain while it's carried out.

-General anaesthesia is essential for some surgical procedures where it may be safer or more comfortable for you to be unconscious.
+General anaesthesia is used for surgical procedures where it's safer or more comfortable for you to be unconscious.
 It's usually used for long operations or those that would otherwise be very painful.

-It's not clear exactly how it works, but it's known that all anaesthetics interrupt the passage of signals along the nerves.
-This means that any stimulation to the body does not get processed or recognised by the brain.
+It's not clear exactly how it works, but it's known that all anaesthetics stop the nerves from passing signals to the brain.
+This means you do not feel anything.